Cybergingey/Threat_Intel/README.md

 # IOCs

-WORK IN PROGRESS, WILL BE AUTOMATING THIS TO AUTO GRAB IOCs...........
+WORK IN PROGRESS!.....
-I will slowly compile lists of IOCs gathered from recent attacks/attacks I have come across.
+I will slowly compile lists of IOCs,Threats, Advisories gathered from recent attacks/reports I have come across.